nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/analyze.md

 ## Convert VCF into PLINK readable format

+Remember that VCF files are variant calling files that have [this structure](https://gatkforums.broadinstitute.org/gatk/discussion/1268/what-is-a-vcf-and-how-should-i-interpret-it).
+PLINK does not take vcf files as inputs.
+So you must convert the .vcf into PLINK readable format: ped and map.

 [PED and MAP files](http://zzz.bwh.harvard.edu/plink/data.shtml) are plain text files; PED files contain genotype information (one individual per row) and MAP files contain information on the name and position of the markers in the PED file.

-Convert the .vcf into PLINK readable format: ped and map

 ```
  $ vcftools --vcf pruned_coatColor_maf_geno.vcf --plink --out coatColor